thirdweb-dev/dynamic-contracts/README.md

 The main difference is how the state is defined.
 While `Extension` requires a bit more boilerplate to setup, it is a one time cost that ensures the compatibility when using multiple `Extension` contracts with a single `Router`.

-### 3. Deploying a Router with Extensions
+### 3. Deploying a `Router`

 Deploying a contract in the router pattern looks a little different from deploying a regular contract.

 1. Deploy all your `Extension` contracts first.
 You only need to do this once per `Extension`.
-Deployed `Extension` can be re-used by many different `Router` contracts.
+Deployed `Extensions` can be re-used by many different `Router` contracts.

-2. Deploy your `Router` contract that implements `BaseRouter`, and pass your default `Extensions` via the constructor if any.
-You can pass any number of `Extension` contracts.
+2. Deploy your `Router` contract that implements `BaseRouter`.

+3. Optionally, you pass your default `Extensions` in the constructor of your `BaseRouter` at deploy time.
+This is a convenient way to bootstrap an `Router` with a set of default `Extension` in one transaction.

+### 4. Adding, removing or upgrading `Extensions` post deployment

-The preset `BaseRouter` comes with an API to add/update/remove extensions in your router.
+The preset `BaseRouter` comes with an API to add/update/remove `Extensions` at any time after deployment:

-- `addExtension`: function to add completely new `Extension` to your router
+- `addExtension()`: function to add completely new `Extension` to your `Router`.
-- `updateExtension`: function to update the address, metadata, or functions of an existing `Extension` in your router.
+- `updateExtension()`: function to update the address, metadata, or functions of an existing `Extension` in your `Router`.
-- `removeExtension`: remove an existing `Extension` from your router.
+- `removeExtension()`: remove an existing `Extension` from your `Router`.

-After deployment of your `Router`, you can add/update/remove `Extensions` at any time depending on your permission model.

-## Background
+The permission to modify `Extensions` is encoded in your `Router` and can have different conditions.

+With this pattern, your contract is now dynamically updeatable, with granular control.

+- Add entire new functionality to your contract post deployment
+- Remove functionality when it's not longer needed
+- Deploy security and bug fixes for a single function of your contract

+---

+## Going deeper - background and technical details

 In the standard proxy pattern for smart contracts, a proxy smart contract calls a _logic contract_ using `delegateCall`.
 This allows proxies to keep a persistent state (storage and balance) while the code is delegated to the logic contract. ([EIP-1967](https://eips.ethereum.org/EIPS/eip-1967))